CaOaC/Mitosis/README.md

-Here we provide the codes for the manuscript "Motorized Chromosome Models of Mitosis" (arXiv:2501.09873).
+Here we provide the codes for the manuscript "Motorized Chromosome Models of Mitotic Chromosome Folding" (arXiv:2501.09873).